Grand Hyatt Vail

 For those arriving by air, Epic Mountain Express offers shuttles between Denver International Airport and Vail hotels.
 Getting around the pedestrian-friendly town of Vail is easy, so there’s no need to rent a vehicle.

-Rates from DIA start at $69.
-Use code GMG25 to save 25%.
+Shuttle rates start at $69 per person.
+Use code GOPROEPIC to save 20%.
 Please reserve in advance for best availability.

 BOOK ONLINE or call 970-754-7433 (SKI-RIDE) to reserve your seat